 Best Places to Stay in Madrid

-Madrid is brimming with hotels for every type of style and budget.
+Madrid is brimming with hostels for every type of style and budget.
 You can find a quirky boutique hotel in the La Latina neighborhood, or spend a few nights in a glitzy resort overlooking the Gran Via, and everything in between!
 There are tons of places to choose from, so we’ve narrowed down our favorite accommodations in Madrid for you.

 Best Hostel in Madrid: Sungate One